PalisadoesFoundation/talawa/.github/pull_request_template.md

 **Does this PR introduce a breaking change?**

 <!-- If this PR introduces a breaking change, please describe the impact and a migration path for existing applications. -->

+**Checklist for Repository Standards**
+- [ ] Have you implemented all relevant `coderaabbitai` suggestions?
+- [ ] Have you ensured that the PR aligns with the repository’s contribution guidelines?

 **Other information**